 - Do they know the extension numbers?

-- Do they know the last name of your personnel?
+- Do they know the last name of your staff?

 - Or do they just have a vague idea of what department they need to reach?